search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-The most common cash definition is calling cash “the physical form of money.”
-While the term “cash” typically refers to bills or coins, it can also mean bank accounts, checks, or other money that is easily converted to physical cash.
+The most common definition of cash is that it’s “the physical form of money.”
+While the term “cash” typically refers to bills or coins, it can also refer to bank accounts, checks, or other forms of money that can be easily converted into physical cash.

 A cash definition often used in business refers to anything that a company can easily liquidate as cash.
 For instance, a company’s cash account includes all currency, coins, bank deposits, checking accounts, and savings accounts a company owns.